florianmoss/ansible-successful-onboarding/README.md

 # Ansible Automation: Successful Onboarding 🎓  👍
-This repository is a collection of thoughts 💡 intended to help customers with a successful Ansible Automation adoption. ❗️ This repository is by no means a substitution for enterprises that are in need of a full blown consulting/services need.
+This repository is a collection of thoughts 💡 intended to help customers with a successful Ansible Automation adoption. ❗️ This repository is by no means a substitution for enterprises that require a full-blown consulting/services need.
 The focus is on SMEs that are looking for guidance to accelerate their Ansible Automation journey 🏎 .

 ## Table of Content